Prepare for a condo renovation in NYC with our complete guide on baseline costs and potential unforeseen expenses throughout the process.

 With so many aspects of a condo renovation in NYC, understanding costs up front is tricky and budgeting for your dream home can be difficult.
 To help readers digest the full scope of costs, we've broken down every expense that can be expected during a full condo renovation process.

-A condo renovation in that range has good bones.
+A condo renovation in those ranges has good bones.
 In NYC, a number of common factors can increase costs.
 The most prevailing cost modifiers when renovating condos and co-ops in NYC include:

 Read more on the Cost Of Renovating A NYC Pre-War Apartment and Gut Renovation Costs In NYC.